-If you are considering asking us or another provider to do a 'transitional tax-free amount certificate' for you then please make sure that you will be better off than under the default calculation.
-It is possible you could be worse off.
-See Example 5 on the next page.
+If you are considering asking us or another provider to calculate a 'transitional tax-free amount certificate' for you then please make sure that you will be better off than under the default calculation.
+It is possible you could be worse off - see Example 5 below.

 Once prepared and issued the certificate cannot be revoked.